 OneDrive also integrates with Zapier, which means you can automatically store files from other apps to the cloud—no fussy downloading and uploading required.
 Learn more about how to automate OneDrive, or check out these pre-made workflows for some ideas.

-Upload new documents from OneDrive to lexoffice
+Upload new documents for bookkeeping purposes from new files in OneDrive to Lexware Office

 OneDrive pricing: Get 5GB for free.
 Paid plans start at $19.99/year for 100GB and go up to $99.99/year for 6TB (shared with 6 users, split 1TB each).

-For more details, check out Zapier's app showdown: Dropbox vs. OneDrive
+For more details, check out Zapier's app showdown: Dropbox vs. OneDrive.

 The best Dropbox alternative for Apple users